Every growing musician should be doing two things simultaneously…

-- Adding music they love to their REPERTOIRE by appropriate study.
+- Adding music they love to their REPERTOIRE.

-- Developing the MUSICIANSHIP and TECHNIQUE that supports the above.
+- Developing their MUSICIANSHIP and TECHNIQUE in a way that supports the above.

 To that end, embrace the following recommendations:

 Be Selective.
 Do not waste a single heartbeat playing music you do not enjoy, that is no fun to play, or that you have no intentions of keeping in your repertoire.